ENGLISH 310 -- The Age of Shakespeare: Comedies and Tragicomedies

 Professor Tom Bishop Dr Sophie Tomlinson

 This introduction to the golden age of English theatre involves detailed study of some exmaples of Shakespeare’s comedies and that his contemporaries.
 Lectures will address the origins, nature, and kinds of comic drama.
 You will be encouraged to think across texts as well as to engage in close analysis of individual plays, as both verbal works and scripts for performance.
-Shakespeare’s early work is represented by The Comedy of Errors and his romantic comedies by Much Ado About Nothingand Twelfth Night.
-All’s Well That Ends Well represents one of his mid-career ‘problem’ plays, and his late ‘romance’ style by The Winter’s Taleand The Tempest.
-Two other plays, yet to be selected, will provide comparisons with work by Shakespeare’s contemporaries in the comic mode.
+Shakespeare’s early work is represented by The Comedy of Errors and The Taming of the Shrew, his mature romantic comedies by As You Like It.
+Measure for Measure represents one of his mid-career ‘problem’ plays, and his late ‘romance’ style is exemplified The Winter’s Tale and The Tempest.
+Two plays by Shakespeare’s contemporaries in the comic mode, MIddleton's A Chaste Maid in Cheapside and Fletcher's The Tamer Tamed (which looks back to Shakespeare's own play) will provide comparisons with his work .

-A full and detailed syllabus will be available in 2019.
+A full and detailed syllabus will be available later in 2019.

 Aims and Outcomes